Category → Romney Fakes a Bus Tour

--- you know -- that campaign thing where you get on a greyhound type bus and ride around the country like an ordinary guy -- stopping and chatting with constituents in their own home-towns -- just to show them you’re a “regular joe” and that you care about them and their issues -- and America.
-Let’s face it, anybody who put themselves through that --- and who would endure the inconvenience and discomfort and chaos of a bus tour, must be crazy enough to deserve the torture of being elected to public office.
+By Peter Le Force -- In just one more big showy example of how phony he is, Mitt Romney has announced a bus tour to “connect” with America — you know — that campaign thing where you get on a greyhound type bus and ride around the country like an ordinary guy — stopping and chatting with constituents in their own home-towns — just to show them you’re a “regular joe” and that you care about them and their issues — and America.
+Let’s face it, anybody who put themselves through that — and who would endure the inconvenience and discomfort and chaos of a bus tour, must be crazy enough to deserve the torture of being elected to public office.
 Except that Mitt is not really on a bus tour.
 He’s faking it.
 Surprised?

---or endure -- even if it was the only way he might have a chance to get elected President -- Mitt chose the next best thing.
-Fake it and see if you can fool the American people -- or hide it from them at least.
+Instead of actually going on a bus tour — something a rich, pampered fellow like Romney could not possibly enjoy –or endure — even if it was the only way he might have a chance to get elected President — Mitt chose the next best thing.
+Fake it and see if you can fool the American people — or hide it from them at least.
 What is actually happening is that the supposed “bus tour” is being staged.
 The campaign has “acquired” a bunch of buses and positioned them strategically around the country in places that Romney plans to feature in his “Connecting with America” efforts.
-Then, Mitt will fly to the places it has been advertised he will “tour”, then drive to where the bus is strategically positioned, get on the bus ride around for a few stops -- pretending that this stop is just one more leg in the extensive tour of America to connect with the voters he is taking -- then he will go back to his plane, fly away to someplace more comfortable (and plushier and cushier, no doubt), only to fly out to the next place a bus is positioned at the appointed time to continue the masquerade as actually being on a real bus tour.
-Now it’s admittedly an admirable trait in politicians to want to make an attempt to get out and meet and greet regular Americans --their potential constituencies -- going right out there to their homes in their cities and towns across America -- press some flesh and kiss some babies -- let them know that deep down you are a regular guy like them -- and that because of that -- you obviously know about the issues of their lives -- and care about them.
+Then, Mitt will fly to the places it has been advertised he will “tour”, then drive to where the bus is strategically positioned, get on the bus ride around for a few stops — pretending that this stop is just one more leg in the extensive tour of America to connect with the voters he is taking — then he will go back to his plane, fly away to someplace more comfortable (and plushier and cushier, no doubt), only to fly out to the next place a bus is positioned at the appointed time to continue the masquerade as actually being on a real bus tour.
+Now it’s admittedly an admirable trait in politicians to want to make an attempt to get out and meet and greet regular Americans –their potential constituencies — going right out there to their homes in their cities and towns across America — press some flesh and kiss some babies — let them know that deep down you are a regular guy like them — and that because of that — you obviously know about the issues of their lives — and care about them.

 Except that Mitt is not really doing it.
-He’s jet-setting to the local events and festivities -- and then faking the part about being a regular guy out in the hinterlands on a bus tour -- connecting with America.
-He thinks it’s a good thing to do -- he just doesn’t really want to have to do it -- so he’s faking it -- and he thinks that faking it is close enough to actually doing it that it won’t matter.
+He’s jet-setting to the local events and festivities — and then faking the part about being a regular guy out in the hinterlands on a bus tour — connecting with America.
+He thinks it’s a good thing to do — he just doesn’t really want to have to do it — so he’s faking it — and he thinks that faking it is close enough to actually doing it that it won’t matter.

 Admittedly, there is a certain amount of posturing and image-creation that goes into campaigns — there always has been, it’s one of the fact parts of the fiction that is political campaigns.
-But isn’t it just like Mitt Romney -- to say to his campaign aides -- campaigns are all fake anyway -- and so am I as a politician running for President -- so why don’t we at least make it as convenient as possible -- let’s just fake the “bus tour to connect with America” thing, too?
+But isn’t it just like Mitt Romney — to say to his campaign aides — campaigns are all fake anyway — and so am I as a politician running for President — so why don’t we at least make it as convenient as possible — let’s just fake the “bus tour to connect with America” thing, too?
 What’s wrong with that.
-Most people won’t even know -- and many of them will still vote for us anyway, once the find out -- if they do.
+Most people won’t even know — and many of them will still vote for us anyway, once the find out — if they do.
 It doesn’t really matter.
 It’s all fake anyway.
 Right, Mitt.
 It is.
-Starting with you -- and running through your campaign -- and off the lips of all your aids -- who cynically tell the American people -- don’t get all excited about the ideas you hear -- it’s just campaign stuff -- sound bites and faking the public out at every stop and all that.
+Starting with you — and running through your campaign — and off the lips of all your aids — who cynically tell the American people — don’t get all excited about the ideas you hear — it’s just campaign stuff — sound bites and faking the public out at every stop and all that.
 It’s just the way it’s done.

+Yeah, you’re probably right.
+That is probably just the way it’s done.
+So now I have to things to dislike about you, Mr. Romney.
 First the fact that you are doing it this way because it’s the most expedient, cost-effective, and most convenient way to fake your way into a plausible chance to win the Presidency.
-Second, because even if there is an element of ingenuousness in every campaign -- and yours is no exception -- I dislike you for being so crass, so blatantly, so disrespectful, and so terribly bad at it, when you do do it.
+Second, because even if there is an element of ingenuousness in every campaign — and yours is no exception — I dislike you for being so crass, so blatantly, so disrespectful, and so terribly bad at it, when you do do it.
 And I would not vote for you for that fact, alone.
 Fake on, Mitty boy, fake on!